 Rieger begonia is a winter-blooming variety with clusters of camellia-like blossoms in fiery colors of red, yellow and orange atop glossy green leaves.

-The popular (outdoor) bedding plant, waxbegonia, also makes a great flowering houseplant.
+The popular (outdoor) bedding plant, waxbegonia, can also make a great houseplant.
 Varieties feature red, pink or white flowers atop waxy green foliage.
 The plant needs good air circulation to thrive.

 Arguably the most recognizable of all the orchid varieties, the easy-to-grow Phalaenopsis produces flowers that can sometimes last up to three months.
 The long sprays of large blooms flourish indoors under normal light and prefer the same temperatures that humans do.